clinical-meteor/cookbook/readme.md

 Hi.
 Welcome to my Meteor Cookbook, FAQ, and Tutorial, culled from about 9 months of emails and discussions from the [meteor] google group and my experiences rolling out packages and apps.
-These documents are intended for the intermediate user who is accustomed to a) object-oriented frameworks and languages, such as Java and C#, and b) relational databases and data structures derived from SQL table schemas.
+These documents are intended for the intermediate user learning Meteor, who is accustomed to a) object-oriented frameworks and languages, such as Java and C#, and b) relational databases and data structures derived from SQL table schemas.
+The overall focus is to help the user get accustomed to functional programming using NoSql databases.

 **Updates 08/31/2013**
 The Cookbook is growing!
 It was actually getting so cumbersome to edit, that I split it into a dozen files.
 So, we now have an index!
 Also, for the few people who asked, links from private gmail account have been removed to improve readability.